B. Ranks in the Clinical Instructional Track

 Clinical Associate Professor

-A clinical associate professor has demonstrated excellence in teaching and clinical service.
+A clinical associate professor has demonstrated excellence in teaching and/or clinical service.
 Typically, the candidate should have produced scholarship that influences knowledge and/or clinical care.
-Appointment or promotion to this rank requires evidence that development as a clinician has progressed to the point of establishing broad interdepartmental and regional recognition by professional colleagues.
-Typically, a reputation of this sort is documented by letters from impartial external sources; administration or leadership in local, regional, or national organizations; presentations on clinical topics at local, regional, or national meetings; and articles in professional publications.
+Appointment or promotion to this rank requires evidence that development as a clinician and/or educator has progressed to the point of establishing broad interdepartmental and regional recognition by professional colleagues.
+Typically, a reputation of this sort is documented by letters from impartial external sources; administration or leadership in local, regional, or national organizations; presentations at local, regional, or national meetings; and articles in professional publications.
 Although years in rank alone neither compels nor precludes advancement to clinical associate professor, promotion after less than five years in rank is based on extraordinary accomplishment produced during those years in rank.

 Evidence of continued contribution to dental education is expected.
-This may be through customary teaching situations (lectures, clinical instruction of students and residents, mentorship pairing, or scholarly work with trainees) or through the preparation of educational materials, including educational brochures and learning aids, textbook chapters, reviews, videotapes, Web based learning, and other instructional interfaces.
+This may be through customary teaching situations (lectures, clinical instruction of students and residents, mentorship pairing, or scholarly work with trainees) or through the preparation of educational materials, including educational brochures and learning aids, textbook chapters, reviews, podcast, Web based learning, and other instructional interfaces.
 Administration and organization of teaching programs are also valued activities, and creativity in their execution can be documented by letters from appropriate knowledgeable faculty, students, and peers.

 Appointment and promotion to clinical associate professor are reviewed and recommended by the School of Dentistry APT Committee, approved by the School of Dentistry Executive Committee, and endorsed by the Dean, the Provost and Executive Vice President for Academic Affairs, and the President of the University.

 An initial three year appointment is usual, with an appointment review completed by the end of the third year.
 If non-reappointment is suggested after the first three year period, the Chair will send a letter of non-reappointment no later than the first quarter of the fourth year (minimum nine-month notice).
 Clinical instructional track re-appointments at the level of the associate professor will be for additional terms ranging from one to seven years in duration, with five years or seven years reappointment being the norm.
-Reappointments in the associate professor rank are made by the department chair and are approved by the Executive Committee.
+Reappointments in the clinical associate professor rank are made by the department chair and are approved by the Executive Committee.

 Typically, the same qualitative criteria used for the clinical associate professor apply with expected quantitative differences in the number and impact of achievements.
 Service in regional or national dental societies, associations or boards is typical.
-Faculty at this level often have substantial products of their scholarly activity that have been subjected to peer review and that have resulted in broad peer recognition in the area of clinical dentistry or dental education.
+Faculty at this level often have substantial products of their scholarly activity that have been subjected to peer review and that have resulted in broad peer recognition in the area of clinical dentistry and/or dental education.
 Scholarship should be judged on the basis of peer evaluation and recognition, whether the products of the scholarly activity are papers, books or chapters, invited lectures, or other modes of communicating observations, investigations, results, and ideas.

 Appointment and promotion to clinical professor are reviewed and recommended by the School of Dentistry APT Committee, approved by the School of Dentistry Executive Committee, and endorsed by the Dean, the Provost and Executive Vice President for Academic Affairs, and the President of the University.